AutoLogicTools

 What Affects Your Monthly Car Payment?

 A monthly car payment is shaped by more than the sticker price.
 The financed amount, APR, loan term, down payment, trade-in value, taxes, fees, and contract details all work together.
+A lower price, larger down payment, positive trade-in equity, or lower APR can reduce the payment, while a stretched loan term can make an expensive car look affordable on paper.

 Vehicle price sets the starting point